-The best way to think of this is a rescue mission.
-You are on a mission to redeem your child from foolishness.
-Since God has commanded your children to obey you (Eph.
-6:1), it is not an act of kindness to allow them to get away with rebellion.
-To do so is a severe disservice to your offspring and your headship in the institution of the Family.
-As was stated previously, it is akin to (in the institution of Government) the police force becoming passive on crime, or a nation ignoring the aggression of another country (who fires off missiles after signing an agreement stating they will not do that!), or the boss at work or the elder in the church turning their eyes away from evil.
-There is no difference in principle; each respective institution will deteriorate if it fails to act as a loving, authoritative, disciplinarian.
-Having said that, there are at least four ways in which spanking can be performed incorrectly.
-They are:
+The best way to think of this is as a rescue mission.2 You are on a mission to redeem your child from foolishness.
+Since God has commanded your children to obey you (Ephesians 6:1), it is not an act of kindness to allow them to get away with rebellion.
+To do so is a severe disservice to your offspring and your headship in the institution of the family.
+As was stated previously, it is akin to (in the institution of government) the police force becoming passive on crime, or a nation ignoring the aggression of another country (which fires off missiles after signing an agreement stating they will not do that!), or the boss at work or the elder in the church turning his eyes away from evil.
+There is no difference in principle; each respective institution will deteriorate if it fails to act as a loving, authoritative disciplinarian.
+Having said that, spanking can be performed incorrectly in at least four ways.

 A. SPANKING WITH ANGER

 James 1:20 says, for the anger of man does not achieve the righteousness of God.
 The biblical injunction to spank does not mean God gives parents the right to throw a temper tantrum in the process.
 Spanking should be done in love and sobriety in order to restore.
 Ephesians 6:4 echoes this principle, Fathers, do not provoke your children to anger, but bring them up in the discipline and instruction of the Lord.